AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Library Analysis

-To fully interpret the experience library, we visualize its structure and the distribution of insights under a hierarchical taxonomy.
-Additionally, we select several representative insights to analyze the effectiveness of library refinement, which are provided in the Appendix~\ref{appendix:refinement}.
+To fully interpret the experience library, we visualize its hierarchical taxonomy and the distribution of insights (as shown in Figure~\ref{fig:library_analysis}).
+Detailed level-2 label distributions and the full taxonomy specification are provided in Appendix~\ref{appendix:lvl2_insights} and Appendix~\ref{appendix:taxonomy}.

-As illustrated in Figure~\ref{fig:library_analysis}, the library taxonomy reveals both the categories of generated insights and the underlying error patterns made by the LLM agent on the training data, which exhibit clear hierarchical concentration and structural biases.
-The three main aspects of the learned library insights can be summarized as follows.

-\paragraph{1) The library mainly captures insights that address LLMs’ difficulties with domain-specific modeling structures, particularly those involving structural coupling and constraint balance.} In the library taxonomy, the number of insights under \emph{Domain Modeling} track accounts for 52\% of the total.
-Within this track, the most frequent level-1 labels are \emph{Resource Allocation} (38.9\%), \emph{Network Flow} (31.9\%), and \emph{Production Planning} (12.5\%).
-Structural coupling, which refers to the model’s difficulty in capturing cross-variable or cross-stage dependencies, is reflected in level-2 labels such as \emph{Fixed Charge (Big-M Linking)}, \emph{Set-Partitioning/Assignment}, and \emph{Time-Indexed Variables}.
-Constraint balance, which refers to the model’s failure to maintain system-wide conservation and resource equilibrium, is reflected in level-2 labels such as \emph{Capacity/Resource Balance Equations}, \emph{Flow Conservation}, and \emph{Inventory Balance Equations}.

-\paragraph{2) The library captures insights that help transform intuitive or context-based reasoning into mathematically rigorous and solver-consistent formulations, particularly in defining variables, formalizing constraints, and maintaining numerical consistency.} \emph{General Formulation} track accounts for 30\% of all insights.
-Within this track, the the most frequent level-1 labels are \emph{Variable Definition} (66.7\%), followed by \emph{Constraint Formulation} (16.7\%) and \emph{Units Scaling} (11.9\%).
-Variable definition difficulty lies in specifying variable domains and maintaining structural consistency, as reflected in level-2 labels such as \emph{Explicit Bounds}, \emph{Continuous vs. Discrete Confusion}, and \emph{Indexing \& Data Structure Alignment}.
-Constraint formulation difficulty lies in the model’s inaccuracy in representing logical and numerical relationships, as reflected in level-2 labels such as \emph{Incorrect Relational Operators}, \emph{Big-M \& Indicator Variables}, and \emph{Linearization of Non-linear Forms}.
-Units scaling difficulty lies in maintaining numerical coherence and stability, as reflected in level-2 labels such as \emph{Unit Inconsistency}, \emph{Big-M Magnitude \& Numerical Stability}.

-\paragraph{3) The library captures insights that help bridge the gap between symbolic formulations and executable solver code, particularly in handling solver syntax and maintaining data consistency.} \emph{Code Implementation} track accounts for 18\% of all insights, this proportion is lower than formulation-level insights though, it still exposes critical weaknesses in the execution stage.
-Within this track, most errors originate from \emph{Solver \& API Syntax} (76.0\%), while the remaining issues arise from \emph{Data I/O \& Validation} (24.0\%).
-Solver \& API syntax errors reflect the model’s lack of solver awareness and insufficient control over formal expression generation, as evidenced by level-2 labels such as \emph{Nonlinear Constraint Handling}, \emph{Strict Inequalities}, \emph{Quicksum vs. sum Syntax}.
-Data I/O \& validation errors, on the other hand, reveal instability in aligning mathematical indices with data structures, as reflected in level-2 labels such as \emph{KeyError \& Index Mismatch} and \emph{Matrix Dimension Mismatch}.